 It’s almost that time of year again.
-Low temperatures, cold winds, artificial heating and low humidity is no skin’s friend.
-Dried out skin, cracking and itchiness is one major downside to this time of year.
+Low temperatures, cold winds, artificial heating and low humidity is no friend to our skin.
+Winter skin is usually dried out, cracking and itchiness is one major downside to this time of year.
 Those suffering eczema and dermatitis know this all too well.

 Winter conditions cause the skin barrier’s functions to breakdown due to inflammation, and a build-up of dead skin cells on the skin’s surface exacerbates the problem.
 So what can we do to try and defend our skin from the nastiness of winter?

-The number one solution is to keep your body hydrated.
+The number one solution to battling winter skin is to keep your body hydrated.